DaymudeLab/assembly-theory-JOSS/paper.md

 # Background

-*Assembly theory* (AT) is a recently developed body of theoretical and empirical work focused on characterizing selection in chemical systems [@Sharma2023-assemblytheory; @Walker2024-experimentallymeasured].
+*Assembly theory* (AT) is a recently developed body of theoretical and empirical work focused on characterizing selection in diverse physical systems, most importantly in chemistry [@Sharma2023-assemblytheory; @Walker2024-experimentallymeasured].
 Objects are defined in AT as entities that are finite, distinguishable, decomposable, and persistent in time.
 AT characterizes objects based on their *assembly index*, the minimum number of recursive subcontructions required to construct the object starting from a given set of building blocks [@Jirasek2024-investigatingquantifying; @Seet2024-rapidcomputation].
 The most commonly studied application domain of AT to date is molecular chemistry, where bonds act as the basic building blocks and the quantity of interest is the *molecular assembly index* (MA); see \autoref{fig:assemblyindex} for an example.